 March 15th.
 5:30pm

 I’m sitting in my living room waiting for my roommate to pick me up just looking at the space around me.
 The next 3 weeks of my life packed into one bag, just like my old YWAM days.
 This trip has been dreamt up for months…years, and now it is finally happening.
 It honestly felt like this trip is me embarking on leaving the wreckage.
-Leaving the pain, the hurt, trauma, sorrow.
+Leaving the pain, the hurt, trauma, the sorrow.
 Leaving it all behind and stepping into whats new.
 Finding me again.
-I can’t even begin to explain how hard these last 6 months of my life were.
+I can’t even begin to explain how hard these last 6 months of my life have been.
 I would never ever wish it upon anyone.
 It was something I would’ve never expected and never thought I would ever go through.
 Now I sit looking at the living room I have made home in for the last 6 months and I feel it all.
 Feel all the death that has happened but anticipation for the life ahead.
 Just me and the couch that I have watched too many episodes of friends on, cried on, napped on, and now about to leave.
 What is the next month of my life going to look like?
 Who am I going to meet?
 Will I find home?
 My roommate picks me up and we are off to the airport.
 As we’re driving on the 101 parallel to ocean, it doesn’t feel like I’m home.
 It feels like I’m leaving a geographical place.
 Seeing the same ocean break, the same light on the mountains, the same palm tree grove, but feeling very different.
 I still don’t know what that means quite yet but I’m curious to find out.
 Where is home really?
 Many say it’s where your heart is.
 Others would say it’s where your people are.
 I would argue that they are saying the same.
 As for me, I have no clue where home is.
 Where do I belong?
 Where will I find the peace of being known?
 Of course my heart floods with dreams of what that could be like.
 Finding my true belonging in New Zealand.
 Finding purpose.
 Finding family.
 Starting my own.
 All the dreams that most adults today say are expecting too much, or aren't realistic.
 I’m beginning to realize that most of my adult life will be spent trying to remember how to become more like a child again.
 Daily the whimsy of the child within me knocks on the walls of my heart asking to be a part of my story.
 This last year, those walls were hardened and I’m still fighting to find softening again.
 To find trust again.
 To find peace.
 Rest.
 Home.

 China Airlines flight.
 Some ungodly time to be awake: